Oblivion (roller coaster): Ride experience

 A picture of Oblivion's drop taken from the guest observation area.

 Pre-ride videos are played throughout the ride's line queue featuring actor Renny Krupinski, who plays a character named the Lord of Darkness.
 Oblivion features seven single-car trains which each accommodate sixteen passengers in two rows of eight, allowing for a theoretical capacity of 1,820 riders per hour.
+The station has a dual-loading system, whereby two trains can be loaded simultaneously to speed up boarding.

 After dispatching from the station, the train ascends a 60 ft chain lift hill at a 45-degree angle, then levels out and turns towards the drop.
 The car reaches the drop and pauses, facing over the edge for 3 seconds.
 Originally a voice intoning "Don't look down" was played before the car is released, but this was removed following a court order over noise issues in 2004.
+However, as of 24th April 2026, this voice line has been restored and now plays again.

-The car is then released, dropping 180 ft drop at an 87.5 degree angle into an underground tunnel, where the ride reaches a top speed of 68 mph and riders experience 4.5 g's.
+The car is then released, dropping 180 ft at an 87.5 degree angle into an underground tunnel, where the ride reaches a top speed of 68 mph and riders experience 4.5 g.
 Upon exiting the tunnel, a high-banked turn takes riders around into the brake run.
 There are two on-ride photos; one at the start of the drop and the other at the end of the high-banked turn.
+Oblivion's track is 372.5 m long, and it has a ride time of one minute and fifteen seconds.